netdata/netdata/README.md

 Netdata is **free, open-source software** and it currently runs on **Linux**, **FreeBSD**, and **macOS**, along with other systems derived from them, such as **Kubernetes** and **Docker**.

-Netdata is not hosted by the CNCF but is the 3rd most starred open-source project in the [Cloud Native Computing Foundation (CNCF) landscape](https://landscape.cncf.io/format=card-mode&grouping=no&sort=stars).
+Netdata is not hosted by the CNCF but is the fourth most starred open-source project in the [Cloud Native Computing Foundation (CNCF) landscape](https://landscape.cncf.io/format=card-mode&grouping=no&sort=stars).

 ---